 - MDMA: Also known as Ecstasy and Molly, MDMA is a synthetic drug that changes a person’s mood and awareness of surrounding conditions.
 It is chemically similar to both stimulants and hallucinogens, and many people abuse the drug in rave or party settings.6

-- LSD: LSD, which is often referred to acid, is one of the most powerful hallucinogens.7 It is synthesized from lysergic acid, which derives from a fungus that grows on rye and other grains.
+- LSD: LSD, which is often referred to as acid, is one of the most powerful hallucinogens.7 It is synthesized from lysergic acid, which derives from a fungus that grows on rye and other grains.
 People most commonly take it orally on blotter paper that has been soaked in LSD.7

 - GHB: People abuse GHB for the feelings of pleasure and calm that it produces.
 This drug may cause the person using it to be vulnerable to sexual assault as it increases libido, suggestibility, and may cause amnesia while they are using the drug.8